Gatekeeper

 When syndicate-server starts, it creates a gatekeeper service entity, which accepts

-resolve assertions requesting conversion of a long-lived credential to a live
+resolve assertions requesting conversion of a name (often some kind of long-lived credential)

 object, available as OID 0 to peers at